 .

-Issue is hard to debug.
-Only certain angles of the sun's rays generate jagged shadows.
+Only certain angles of the sun's rays generate jagged shadows making it sometimes hard to spot during testing.

 This problem may appear as in the screenshots below: